Kerbalism/Kerbalism/docs/tutorial.rst

 What's next?
 ------------

 Launch!
-Fingers crossed, you'll make it back from a Mun flyby before you run out of oxygen, food, water, electricity or hydrogen.
+Fingers crossed, you'll make it back from Mun before you run out of oxygen, food, water, electricity or hydrogen.

-You will probably notice that humidity in your command pod rises.
+Notice how humidity in your command pod rises throughout your trip.
 Remember all the water your crew is drinking?
 It's dripping from your instrument panels now.
 Not an ideal situation, but for a short trip not a reason of concern.
 However, for longer missions you will need extra ECLSS units with humidity controllers.

-Your next steps will be a Mun orbit and a mun landing.
-And then a trip to Minmus - but make sure you bring enough snacks for 20 days.
+Your next steps will be towards Minmus, which takes considerably longer.
+Make sure to bring provisions for about 20 days, and bring a humidity controller this time.
+You will need it.